adarshkashyap15/Lorentz_1963_problem/README.md

 3. [Lorenz equations for cube of initial conditions](https://github.com/adarshkashyap15/Lorentz_1963_problem/blob/main/lorentz3d_function.m)

 ## Results
 The output of the MATLAB Script will be a video file.
-To view directly the video [Video file](https://github.com/adarshkashyap15/Lorentz_1963_problem/blob/main/rk4singlestep.m)
+To view directly the video [Click here](https://github.com/adarshkashyap15/Lorenz-1963-problem-solver/blob/main/lorentz_animation.mp4)

 ## Acknowledgement
 This work is done with the reference of YouTube video of Steven L. Brunton.
 You can find the video link below.